pmoorman/growthcasts/_sections/section2.md

 He’s talking about process, frameworks, systems.

-{: .space}
+{: .space .t--bold .c--black}
-**The few elite marketers that actually {::nomarkdown}*know*{:/} how to build billion-dollar startup companies... they approach the question of “how to get customers” profoundly different from what ANY marketing guru ever talks about...**
+The few elite marketers that actually {::nomarkdown}*know*{:/} how to build billion-dollar startup companies... they approach the question of “how to get customers” profoundly different from what ANY marketing guru ever talks about...

 {: .space}
 Duh!
 What got you here… won’t get you there!
 So what’s the difference?